Jahna Steele

-Jahna Erica Steele (29 September 1958 — 24 January 2008) was an American transgender entertainer and Las Vegas showgirl who was voted Las Vegas' "Sexiest Showgirl on The Strip" in 1991, "Las Vegas Entertainer of the Year, 1992", and "Most Beautiful Showgirl, 1993".
+Jahna Erica Steele (September 29, 1958 — January 24, 2008) was an American transgender entertainer and Las Vegas showgirl who was voted Las Vegas' "Sexiest Showgirl on The Strip" in 1991, "Las Vegas Entertainer of the Year, 1992", and "Most Beautiful Showgirl, 1993".
 She was fired after being outed as a trans woman by a tabloid television show.
 Steele made numerous film and television appearances, including hosting a transgender beauty pageant featured in the film Trantasia.

 Early life and career

-Born in San Antonio, Texas, Steele was a Miss Gay USA pageant winner in the Texas finals under the name Jhoana Reis.
-In her early twenties, Steele underwent gender confirmation surgery, also known as sexual reassignment surgery.
-She then left San Antonio and moved to Las Vegas, Nevada, following her sex reassignment surgery.
+Jahna Erica Steele was born on September 29, 1958, in San Antonio, Texas.
+Steele began her transition at the age of 17, and underwent gender-affirming surgery, also known as sex reassignment surgery, when she was 20.
+Steele was a Miss Gay USA pageant winner in the Texas finals under the name Jahonau Reis.
+Following her surgery, she left San Antonio and moved to Las Vegas, Nevada.
 She later changed her name legally to Jahonau Erica Steele.
 She joined the cast of the Crazy Girls Revue at the Riviera in Las Vegas during the late 1980s.
 In 1991, Steele was voted "the sexiest showgirl on The Strip".